 Chapter 5 Peer-reviewing

 Peer-reviewing, institutionalized over the past couple of decades, has now become an essential part of biomedical research and scientific writing (1).
 First and foremost, scientific writing requires extensive self-reviewing of the authors’ own work.
 Then there are informal, or “friendly” reviews where the researchers review the work of colleagues, mentees, co-authors and/or collaborators.
 There are also more “formal” reviews which are part of the publication process in peer-reviewed journals.
-All researchers and writers are at both ends of these peer-reviewing process, sometimes as the writer, and other times as the reviewer providing the feedback.
-As such, having the ability to write a helpful and relevant reviews also aids with the scientific writing.
-In this chapter, we discuss the review process in the peer-reviewed journals, as well as some tips and guidelines for reviewing in general, both as the reviewer and for receiving better feedback.
+Researchers are at both ends of these peer-reviewing processes, sometimes as the writer, and other times as the reviewer providing the feedback.
+As such, having the ability to write a helpful and relevant review aids with scientific writing.
+In this chapter, we discuss the review process in peer-reviewed journals, as well as some tips and guidelines for reviewing, relevant to both the reviewer and the one receiving the feedback.

 5.1.
 Review in the peer-reviewed journals

 In peer reviewed journals, once a manuscript is submitted, generally the editorial managers check the formatting of the manuscript and verify if it meets the formatting requirements set by the journal.
 Then, the manuscript is passed along to the editor who reviews it quickly to decide if the manuscript is promising and deemed appropriate to be sent to external reviewers for peer-reviewing.
-As such, after the initial screening, the editor finds the external reviewers for the manuscript.
-Depending on the journal, some asks the authors to provide the names and contact information of suggested reviewers during the submission process; some journals do not ask, and the majority are in-between and use the suggested reviewers if they are provided, otherwise, the editor finds the reviewers from the journal’s database of reviewers.
-The reviewers receive an invitation to review the manuscript and if they agree, they go through the reviewing process and sends the recommendations to advise the editor in making the final decision about the paper.
+After the initial screening, the editor finds external reviewers for the manuscript.
+Depending on the journal, the authors may be asked to provide the names and contact information of suggested reviewers during the submission process.
+Some journals do not ask for suggested reviewers.
+The majority of journals are in-between, suggested reviewers are contacted if they are provided, otherwise, the editor finds reviewers from the journal’s database of reviewers.
+The reviewers receive an invitation to review the manuscript and if they agree, they review the paper and send their recommendations to the editor.
 The reviewers must give an objective, honest and unbiased appraisal of the manuscript’s strengths and areas for improvement.
-It is good practice to provide supporting evidence with references when appropriate; some suggests that peer-reviews should be “standardized” and based on up to date evidence (2).
+It is good practice for reviewers to provide supporting evidence with references when appropriate.
+Some suggest that peer-reviews should be “standardized” and based on up to date evidence (2).
 Finally, once the editor receives the reviews, the editor makes a decision on the manuscript based on the reviewers’ suggestions.
-In general, most editors rely on the reviewers’ suggestions and will try to accommodate to reviewers’ suggestions and questions as best as possible.
+In general, most editors rely on the reviewers’ suggestions when making decisions and will try to accommodate the reviewers’ suggestions and questions as best as possible.
 When the authors receive the reviewers’ comments and suggestions, it is critical that they carefully consider each one.
 Organizing the revisions in a “response to reviews” format with point-by-point responses can be a clear and concise approach to explain how each of the reviewers’ comments and concerns were considered and addressed (3).

-There are different types of reviewing process in peer-reviewed journals.
+There are different types of blinding used in peer-reviewed journals.
 In single-blinded reviews, the reviewers know who the authors are, but the authors don’t know who the reviewers are.
-In double-blinded reviews, both the authors and the reviewers do not know the identity of the other party.
-In open-access peer-reviews, both the authors’ and the reviewers’ names are given; furthermore, some open-access journals provide the peer-review history which contains the information on the authors and the reviewers, as well as the complete history of the reviews including the reviewers’ feedback and the authors’ responses.
+In double-blinded reviews, both the authors and the reviewers do not know the identity of each other.
+In open-access peer-reviews, both the authors’ and the reviewers’ names are given.
+Furthermore, some open-access journals provide a peer-review history containing information about the authors and the reviewers, as well as the complete history of the reviews, including the reviewers’ feedback and the authors’ responses.